Flood debris maintenance program

 - Cleaning up large and hazardous flood debris which poses a risk to the environment and community safety.

-- Hazardous waste will be assessed and removed by qualified experts.
+- Hazardous waste will be assessed and removed by experienced contractors.

 - Debris collected will be separated into waste types to allow for recycling or re-use and diversion from landfills where possible.